makenova/nodeginx/README.md

 # nodeginx

-This is a work in progress, built with my narrow use case in mind.

-Nodeginx is a CLI helper for managing [Nginx](https://www.nginx.com) virtual host configs.
+A CLI helper for managing [Nginx](https://www.nginx.com) virtual host configs and the `nginx` process.
 This assumes you are using the sites-available and sites-enabled setup, where those directories are arranged as so,

 ```
 /etc